 Because of the three As, and because good enough is now good enough, consumers no longer need to buy products or services for their functions.
 Not because the functions no longer matter but because the functions have become ubiquitous.
 Instead, the best sellers are purchased because of the relationships they create with their buyers.

-If Madonna is the perfect product, then what steps can you take to build your and its value (both real and perceived) to your customer?
+If is the perfect product, then what steps can you take to build and its value (both real and perceived) to your customer?
 After all, if you’re not providing it then someone else will.
 And as we’ve already seen, they’ll do it faster, cheaper and maybe, even better.

-Taken together, these five observations may appear discouraging, suggesting that technology has superseded the need for quality and .
+Taken together, these five observations may appear discouraging, suggesting that has superseded the need for quality and .
 Instead, I think they provide benchmarks for building a successful and creative business in this new technological age.

 I’ll explore that further with you next week.
 In the meantime, here’s to a happy, healthy and very creative 2011 for you and everyone you hold dear!